Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 God created Eve to be a helper for Adam, so she was subordinate to him.

-The original Hebrew term in Genesis 2, which translates into the word “helper,” means suitable for the task, not subordinate.
+The original Hebrew term in Genesis 2, which is translated as “helper,” means “suitable for the task,” not “subordinate.”

 The same word is used elsewhere in the Old Testament to describe God’s role in the lives of reborn believers.